-2. Huskies can be left alone for long periods: Siberian Huskies are social dogs.
+2. Husky’s aloneness: Siberian huskies are social dogs.
 They need lots of human interaction and exercise.
 They can become very destructive if left alone for long periods or in a state of boredom.

 3. All Huskies are alike: Siberian Huskies have their personalities, traits, and characteristics, just like any other breed.
 Some Huskies may be smarter than others or have different learning preferences, so working with your Huskies as individuals is crucial.

 4. Huskies do not need any mental stimulation: This idea is completely wrong because Huskies need enough mental stimulation to stay engaged and prevent destructive behavior.
 If Huskies are not provided with enough mental stimulation, they can develop boredom, depression, and anxiety.

 5. Husky’s Intelligence Equals Loyalty: Huskies are extremely bright, yet intelligence is not often reflected in obedience.
 Even if they understand the commands, huskies may still choose to violate them, which is why consistent training and good reinforcement are crucial.